 It is a lot easier to start with a mission and vision, add in your core processes mapped using process maps, and then start writing your policies and procedures.
 The writing process flows better.
 Everyone will understand “why” they are writing policies and procedures.
 This is easier because…

 Policies are derived from an appreciation of your business model, which is your business processes and practices.
 In order to realize your vision, you need to understand your business processes and what policies and procedures are needed to support your vision.
 As your policies and procedures are developed, reviewed, approved, published, and implemented; your company’s vision is realized.

 Unfortunately, a lot of companies start by writing procedures first.
 This method takes a few more iterations to get to the same place, if you stay focused on aligning your processes with your mission and vision.
 And that’s the problem.
 Focus is precious and hard to come by.
 So this typically results in procedures that are not related to your vision or strategy.

 Policies and procedures define your processes, are a part of deploying your strategy, and identify what is important to the business.
 In fact, your policies and procedures are your strategy.

 Which do you write first?
-If you are just getting started, then start with your mission, vision, and business processes — it will save you some time.
+If you are a new business startup, then start with your mission, vision, and business processes — it will save you some time.
 If you already have a system of policies and procedures, then start with your mission, vision, and business processes — only now focus on aligning your processes with your mission and vision.
 Both roads get you to the same place.
 I just think it is a lot easier, faster, and better to start at the top using policy deployment.